MarazMia/Theme-Threat-Research-101/README.md

 Here, we also provide the TLD level analysis, which discloses some patterns.
 The below image ([E.1](#E.1)) displays overall top 10 TLD usage in the entire dataset.
 The most frequent ones are .com, .org, .de .ch, and .net.
 Here, we observe that the majority of the TLDs are country code TLDs (ccTLD), so we further provide a separate bar plot only for the ccTLDs with the one-year registration cost.
 ![E.1](https://github.com/MarazMia/Theme-Threat-Research-101/blob/main/Russia-Ukraine-War-Theme/Diagrams/all_TLD.png)

-This finding from image ([E.2](#E.2))suggests that, as the event mainly happened in the European regions, a significant portion of the websites are also registered from this and the surrounding regions.
+This finding from image ([E.2](#E.2))suggests that, as the event mainly happened in the European regions, a significant portion of the websites are also registered from this and the surrounding regions as TLDs like .eu (European Union), .ch (Switzerland), .nl
+(Netherlands), .uk (United Kingdom), .at (Austria), .dk (Denmark), and .fr(France) are from the European side.
 ![E.2](https://github.com/MarazMia/Theme-Threat-Research-101/blob/main/Russia-Ukraine-War-Theme/Diagrams/cc_TLD.png)